Cal-Rex/milestone-project-4-fly-movement-library/README.md

 Manual testing: [Appended as a seperate document here](/TESTING.md)

 # C R E D I T S

+The following sources were used to build and troubleshoot all the issues with this app:

 - https://www.csestack.org/django-default-user-model-fields/
 - https://stackoverflow.com/questions/44109/extending-the-user-model-with-custom-fields-in-django